karahmogaka/KCM-Doc/source/usermanagement.rst

 User Management
 =====================

-User Management feature in 3PM allows for multiiple users to access the system simultaneously.
+User Management feature in 3PM allows for multiple users to access the system simultaneously.
 Each user is given a defined set of authorities.
 Examples of these authorities including data entry, performing data approval and deleting users.